UDL101: Introduction to Universal Design for Learning

 This course is also open to parents who are interested in learning about UDL and how it can benefit their children.

 CAST Professional Learning offers graduate credit for some of our online courses and institutes through our partnerships with accredited colleges and universities.
 If you are interested in graduate credit for this course, you will need to register and pay for the course through this webpage and then you will need to register and pay for graduate credit directly through one of our graduate credit providers.
-See below for information about the graduate credit providers available for this course:
+For more information on graduate credit, please contact Alie Berg at email@example.com.

 Coursework for this module is equivalent to a 45-contact-hour, graduate-level course.
 Participants who complete the course with a C- (71%) or better will receive an email that contains a printable PDF of an official CAST certificate.